Vegetable Cream Cheese Roll Ups

 These vegetable cream cheese roll ups are full of crisp vegetables, flavorful herbs, and smooth cream cheese.
-They make a great lunch or snack thanks to extra protein in the wrap!
+They make a great lunch or snack!

 This post is in partnership with Flatout.
 Thanks for supporting Rachel Cooks by reading about brands I love and use in my home!

-Cream cheese roll ups are one of my favorite snacks or appetizers to make and they also work fantastic for lunchboxes.
-I typically make them with tortillas like I did with my southwestern cream cheese tortilla roll ups and my pizza tortilla pinwheels, but this time I reached for Flatout.
-I bumped up the protein in this recipe by using Flatout ProteinUP™ Carb Down® Flatbread.
+Cream cheese roll ups are one of my favorite snacks or appetizers to make and they also are fantastic for lunchboxes.
+I typically make them with tortillas like I did with my classic pickle rollups, southwestern cream cheese tortilla roll ups and my pizza tortilla pinwheels, but this time I reached for Flatout.
 It’s super soft and pliable but still strong.
-Plus, it has 12 grams of protein (in the wrap alone!) and only 130 calories.
 It’s the perfect vessel for any healthy sandwich or wrap, or these fun cream cheese roll ups.
 And it will keep those kiddos extra full!

 Customize These Cream Cheese Roll Ups!

-You can customize the vegetables you use in these cream cheese roll-ups, whatever you have on hand.
+You can customize the vegetables you use in these cream cheese roll-ups; use whatever you have on hand.
 If you’re making them for kids’ lunchboxes, use what they like the best!
 The only thing to be careful about is the moisture content of the vegetable–you wouldn’t want to use a super wet vegetable like tomatoes.
-As these are, they’re best eaten the same day, unlike other cream cheese roll ups that are even better the next day.
-These tend to become a little soggy the next day.
+As it is, these roll ups are best eaten the same day, unlike other cream cheese roll ups that are even better the next day.
+I find that these tend to become just a little soggy the next day.
 They still taste great but they’re just not quite as…pretty.

-In my pinwheels, I used cucumber (make sure to remove the seeds), red bell pepper, shredded carrots, and broccoli.
+In these cream cheese rollups, I use cucumber (make sure to remove the seeds), red bell pepper, shredded carrots, and broccoli.
 You’ll want to make sure to dice everything really tiny so it rolls up into a nice roll instead of a bumpy log.
-I cut the broccoli florets really finely, shredded my carrots and cut my red bell pepper into little tiny cubes.
-I chose to slice the cucumber into one long strip and put it right down the middle of the roll.
-I did this for a couple of reasons:
+I chop the broccoli florets really small, shred my carrots, and cut my red bell pepper into little tiny cubes.
+I like to slice the cucumber into one long strip and put it right down the middle of the roll.
+I do this for a few reasons:

-- I thought it would look pretty!
+- I think it looks pretty!
 It does, doesn’t it?

-- I wanted each roll to have a bite of cucumber in it.
+- I want each roll to have a bite of cucumber in it.

-- Since cucumber is a more watery vegetable, I wanted it in the center and not all chopped up to minimize the effects of its moisture.
+- Since cucumber is a more watery vegetable, I want it in the center and not all chopped up to minimize the effects of its moisture.

 I also want to mention the cream cheese.
-I used plain cream cheese and mixed my own herbs in.
-You could also use a chive/herb cream cheese or a vegetable cream cheese.
+I use plain cream cheese and mix my own herbs in.
+You could also use a chive/herb cream cheese spread or a vegetable cream cheese spread.
 I’d still add the dill to either of those, because I love the flavor of the dill with the vegetables.
-I used a whipped cream cheese because it’s easy to mix and spread, and I like easy.
+Try using a whipped cream cheese because it’s easy to mix and spread, and I like easy.
 You know this about me by now, right?
 Maybe you’re just not into the cream cheese thing (like my husband).
 Try this Black Bean Dip/Sandwich Spread for a fantastic southwestern flavor.